 Urine normally flows out from the kidneys.
 It passes through tubes called ureters.
 It then flows into the bladder.
 Each ureter connects to the bladder in a way that prevents urine from flowing back up the ureter.
 This connection is similar to a one-way valve.
 When this does not work properly, or if the ureters do not extend far enough into the bladder, urine may flow back up to the kidney.
 If the urine contains bacteria, the kidney may become infected.
 The back-up can also put extra pressure on the kidney.
 This can cause kidney damage.

 This is a potentially serious condition.
 It requires care from a doctor.
 Early treatment and prevention of infections can lead to better outcomes.

 VUR is more common in Caucasians.
 Other factors that may increase your child’s chance of developing VUR include:

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.
 Tests may include:

 The doctor will grade your child’s condition.
 The grading scale ranges from 1 (mild) to 5 (severe).

 The goal for treatment of VUR is to prevent any permanent kidney damage.
 Treatment options include:

-If your child’s condition is graded 1-3, he may not need treatment right away.
+Treatment may not be needed right away for grades 1-3.
 VUR may go away on its own as the ureters develop.
 The doctor will monitor your child’s condition.
 This may include: